Roamin in Rome

 Greece’s esteem in Western civilization also comes from its being a democracy (of a select few), who voted to use the money to build the Acropolis.
 Thus, Greece has earned a sentimental spot in curricula and emotions, which led, among other things, to my taking Western civilization, and the EU voting to bail out the notoriously corrupt economy, not to mention Lord Byron, who joined the fight that brought Greece independent of the Ottoman Empire in the 1820s (and cost Lord Byron his life).

 From the modern period, there’s the parliament (formerly the palace of the first Greek king, one of the princes of Bavaria; when he did not work out, the European powers placed a Danish prince on the throne, and his dynasty lasted till the mid 1970s).
-One interesting statue is to Melina Mercouri, actress and politician, but another is of Harry Truman, whose Truman Doctrine and Marshall Plan helped save Greece for the west after World War II; a bitter civil war against the communists result in an anti-communist victory and a pretty ruined city!
+One interesting statue is to Melina Mercouri, actress and politician, but another is of Harry Truman, whose Truman Doctrine and Marshall Plan helped save Greece for the west after World War II; a bitter civil war against the communists resulted in an anti-communist victory and a pretty ruined city!

 Greek Islands